ericsonga/APCSAReview/_sources/Unit2-Using-Objects/turtleMethods.rst

 Try some of the methods above in the turtle code below.

 **Exercises:** Can you make yertle draw a square?
 How about a triangle?
 You'll need 60 degree angles for a equilateral triangle.
 Use the turn method with the parameter for angles.
-To change the pen color, try something like: yertle.setColor(Color.red); This uses the Color_ class in Java.
+To change the pen color, try something like: yertle.setColor(Color.red); This uses the Color_ class in Java. ...

-.. activecode:: TurtleTestMethods
+.. activecode:: TurtleTestMethods1
     :language: java
     :datafile: DigitalPicture, Pixel, SimplePicture, Turtle, SimpleTurtle, World, PictureClass, Pen, Giffer, PathSegment

     import java.util.*;

-    public class TurtleTestMethods
+    public class TurtleTestMethods1
     {
       public static void main(String[] args)
       {